 “Each spa pavilion has a whirlpool and outdoor living space with an open-air shower.
 The Royal Pavilions go one up, with an additional steam shower and outdoor plunge pool.”

 I opted for a simple body treatment and chose to go with the Bulgari Balinese Massage, a 90-minute freestyle massage using Balinese techniques.
 As with all the spa sessions, mine began with a foot ritual to cleanse and gently exfoliate.
-Next, I chose the scented body oil I wanted my therapist to use as she introduced to me the range of E’SPA products that the spa employs.
-Given that I’ve been on the ‘natural ingredients’ path just recently in my daily skincare regime, I was happy to learn that the oil was just one of the brand’s numerous items that uses essential oils and pure extracts in its formula.
+Next, I chose the scented body oil I wanted my therapist to use as she introduced the range of E’SPA products that the spa employs.
+Given that I’ve been on the ‘natural ingredients’ path recently in my daily skincare regime, I was happy to learn that the oil was just one of the brand’s numerous items that use essential oils and pure extracts in its formula.

 Unfortunately, I couldn’t spare the time to relax even more — if that were possible at that point — as I had to get ready to leave for a sunset Uluwatu Temple visit.
 As I made my way back where I came from, I took one last longing look at the relaxation lounge with its sweeping ocean views, plunge pool, and as many organic tonics and ginger and coconut cookies you could eat, promising myself that one day, I’d be back again.

 Jalan Goa Lempeh, Banjar Dinas Kangin – Uluwatu,